EffGen: Enabling Small Language Models as Capable Autonomous Agents: Error Handling and Recovery Mechanisms

 \section{Error Handling and Recovery Mechanisms}

-Reliable error handling is essential for production agent deployments where failures can occur at multiple levels: model generation errors, tool execution failures, network timeouts, resource exhaustion, and invalid outputs.
+Reliable error handling is essential for agent deployments where failures can occur at multiple levels: model generation errors, tool execution failures, network timeouts, resource exhaustion, and invalid outputs.
 Techniques like Reflexion \citep{shinn2023reflexion} have demonstrated the value of verbal reinforcement learning for agent recovery and improvement.
-The \effgen framework implements error handling with automatic recovery, graceful degradation, and detailed error reporting.
-This section presents the complete error taxonomy, recovery strategies, retry logic, and failure analysis from production deployments.
+The \effgen framework implements error handling with retry policies, graceful degradation, and detailed error reporting.
+This section presents the error taxonomy, recovery strategies, retry logic, and failure analysis.